junkdog/dominatrix-odb/README.md

+## Take Note

+*This small library was initially conceived during the early ECS days and hasn't really been keeping up-to-date with developments in [artemis-odb](https://github.com/junkdog/artemis-odb).
+While some of the functionality is useful, it's a little too diverse.
+The good bits could favorably be migrated to [artemis-odb-contrib](https://github.com/DaanVanYperen/artemis-odb-contrib)*

 dominatrix-odb is a small, but diverse library for working with [libGDX](http://libgdx.badlogicgames.com/) + [Artemis Entity System Framework](http://gamadu.com/artemis/), primarily dealing with runtime introspection and live editing.